Rivett

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Rivett has 18 active public transport stops, all of which are bus stops.
-These stops are served by 68 different routes that together facilitate 4,321 weekly passenger trips.
-The area's transport accessibility is rated as excellent, with residents on average located 166 meters from the nearest transport stop.
-Rivett is predominantly residential, and most residents commute outward using their cars (88%), with a smaller percentage (8%) opting for buses.
-On average, there are 1.3 vehicles per dwelling in the area.
-According to the 2021 Census, 13.8% of residents work from home, which may be influenced by COVID-19 conditions.
+These stops are served by 68 different routes, offering a total of 4,321 weekly passenger trips.
+The area's transport accessibility is rated excellent, with residents typically living 166 meters from the nearest stop.
+Most residents commute outward daily.
+Car remains the dominant mode of transport, used by 88% of residents, while 8% use buses.
+On average, there are 1.3 vehicles per dwelling.

 Frequently Asked Questions - Transport